Insidiae/perpetual-testing-initiative/Round 0/log-tldr.md

 ### R0D63

 Finished the OOP Part 1 section and the Deck of Cards Project of the Modern Python 3 Bootcamp.

+### R0D64

+Finished the YelpCamp Reviews section of The Web Developer Bootcamp 2021.